imranbarbhuiya/TagScript/README.md

 ); // Parbez attempts to pick the lock!, I pick heads
 ```

-For more usage, check out the full [documentation](https://tagscript.js.org/modules/tagscript.html).
+For more usage, check out the documentation [here](https://tagscript.js.org/).

 ## Buy me some doughnuts